Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 • 1. neuro-reflex: radiant energy as an irritant acts through the skin with its powerful receptor apparatus on the central nervous system, and through it to all organs and tissues of the human body;

-• 9. stimulation of the formation of vitamin D.
+• 9. stimulation of vitamin D formation.

 Selective phototherapy (SPT)